 We have informational fact sheets below to show you how to implement these practices and further explain why we recommend them on these challenging stormwater sites.

-The Conservation District is sponsoring the Stormwater Stars program, which is delivered by our partners, SW Watershed Resource Center, Green Girl Land Development Solutions and Stamberger Outreach Consulting.
+The Conservation District is sponsoring the Stormwater Stars program, which is delivered by our partner, SW Watershed Resource Center.
 This program leads you though a “design-build” training focused on the above stormwater practices, so anyone can be a “Stormwater Star”!

 Contact Urban Conservationist Mary Logalbo for more information; email@example.com or 503.238.4775, ext.
 103.